 There are several options available.
 Traditional Long-Term Care Insurance is usually the most comprehensive and cost-effective way to address your future care needs.
 Still, not everyone can health qualify for a plan.

 Other options are available, in addition to traditional Long-Term Care Insurance.
 These options include short-duration (short-term) plans and hybrid options.
 These alternative options are ideal for those who might have some health challenges.

 Why People Require Long-Term Care Services

-People require long-term care services due to illness, accident, or the impact of aging.
-Longevity, itself, is a risk for needing long-term care services.
+People require long-term care services due to illness, accidents, or the impact of aging.
+Longevity itself is a risk for needing long-term care services.

 The fact is long-term care is both a cash flow issue.
 Your future need for extended care services places a physical, emotional, and financial burden on your family when they are left to provide and manage care.